FriendsOfCake/cakephp-upload/README.markdown

 * `pathMethod`: The method to use for file paths.
 This is appended to the `path` option below
   * Default: (string) `primaryKey`
   * Options:
     * flat: Does not create a path for each record.
-Files are moved to the value of the 'path' option
+Files are moved to the value of the 'path' option.
     * primaryKey: Path based upon the record's primaryKey is generated.
-Persists across a record
+Persists across a record update.
     * random: Random path is generated for each file upload.
+Does not persist across a record update.
-Does not persist across a record.
+    * randomCombined: Random path - with model id - is generated for each file upload.
+Does not persist across a record update.
 * `path`: A path relative to the `APP_PATH`.
 Should end in `{DS}`
   * Default: (string) `'{ROOT}webroot{DS}files{DS}{model}{DS}{field}{DS}'`
   * Tokens: